wolny/pytorch-3dunet/README.md

 conda install -c pytorch -c nvidia -c conda-forge pytorch pytorch-cuda=12.1 pytorch-3dunet
 ```

-After installation the following commands are accessible within the conda environment:
+After installation the following commands will be accessible within the conda environment:
 `train3dunet` for training the network and `predict3dunet` for prediction (see below).

 - One can also install directly from source, i.e. go to the checkout directory and run: